joshluisaac/poweretl-notifier/README.md

 ---
 ## Build
-This will download the required dependencies, assemble the build structure and generate a zip file for deployment.
+Building the project will download the required dependencies, assemble the artefact into a build structure and generate a zip file for deployment.
 Execute __rebuild.sh__ to accomplish this.
 The build zip file can be found at the project root directory with a timestamp naming convention.

 The naming convention uses the format `poweretl-notifier_%Y%m%d_%H%M%S.zip`